Boardwalk Budz held the first post-pandemic cannabis conference at the Showboat in Atlantic City, featuring a free market of cannabis products.

 “They’ve walked through and been in and out of the event,” Minnes said regarding the hotel personnel.

 Anthony Zara and Jessica Raymond of Zara’s Zooties were vending their edibles and infused juice at the free market.
-Based in Brick Township in Ocean County, they launched the business in March after the referendum enactment date.
+Based in Brick Township in Ocean County, they launched the business in March after the referendum enactment date of January 1st.

-While Raymond makaes the products, Zara takes the lead on sales and marketing.
+While Raymond makes the products, Zara takes the lead on sales and marketing.